9. Python for Scientific Computing#

 “We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.” – Donald Knuth

-the accessible and flexible nature of the language itself,
+• the accessible and expressive nature of the language itself,

-the huge range of high quality scientific libraries now available,
+• the huge range of high quality scientific libraries,

 In addition to what’s in Anaconda, this lecture will need